 Other considerations make the older centrifuges impractical: the only enrichment site Iran will be allowed to keep after the deal, Natanz, south of Tehran, can only hold around 50 000 machines.

 “The IR-1 centrifuges are a bit like old Citroens of the 1930s.
+They are 40 times less powerful than a European centrifuge,” said a Western nuclear expert familiar with Iran’s nuclear programme.

 Several Iranian officials, including lead negotiator Abbas Araghchi, spoke of having in the future an “enrichment capacity of one million SWU” to feed five nuclear reactors of 1 000 megawatts each.